Assistance programs in Tompkins County and Ithaca.

 To date, hundreds of thousands of dollars was distributed to needy families to help them pay for rental arrears.
 Cash has also been handed out to help with new housing security deposits for households.
 There has also been emergency utility bill help paid as well as funds for moving or storage costs.

-In addition, a number of lower income households have received received longer term subsidies for ongoing rental assistance, and an additional $1 million has been set aside from the federal program to continue supporting those families through the end of the year with paying their rent.
+In addition, a number of lower income households have received received longer term subsidies for ongoing rental assistance.
+Money has also been set aside from the federal program to continue supporting those families through the end of the year with paying their rent.
 Contact the above mentioned agencies for more information or to apply.